Eagle Reintroduction Wales (ERW) - Ailgyflwyno’r Eryr Cymru (AEC)

 The environmental feasibility - release location, suitable habitat, available nest sites & prey availability.

-The social feasibility - positive socio-economic, and negative socio-economic impacts, public opinion survey, and local consultations with key communities and interest groups.
+The social feasibility - positive socio-economic and negative socio-economic impacts, public opinion survey, and local consultations with key communities and interest groups.

 Project practicalities - release site, release and translocation strategy, risk assessments & partnerships.